 - I’m not bright enough

 Talk like that and you sow the seeds of your eventual destruction (or just a dysfunctional life and career).
-So next time you hear one of those, tell yourself “STOP”, picture a big red stop sign, and replace with something healthy and nurturing.
+So next time you hear one of those, tell yourself “STOP”, picture a big red stop sign, and replace it with something healthy and nurturing.
 Be good to yourself!
 Your boss will notice the difference.

 Get the ebook!
 If you liked what you read here, and think you may want to refer back to this guide later, grab the Kindle version, while it’s just $0.99 – we’re hoping you’ll thank us with a five-star review on Amazon if you found this material helpful.
 The ebook also includes our job search guide.